jvilders/Dummy-cli/docs/index.rst

-.. dummy-clicli documentation master file, created by sphinx-quickstart on 2021-10-27.
+.. dummyclicli documentation master file, created by sphinx-quickstart on 2021-10-27.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to dummy-clicli's documentation!
+Welcome to dummyclicli's documentation!
 ========================================

 Contents: